Learning About WISR

 **WISR’s history is the stories of our students successfully building bridges to the significant things they next want to do in their lives

 To a large extent, WISR’s history is indeed the stories of our students successfully building bridges to the significant things they next want to do in their lives, whether it is a new career, a new job, improved performance on an existing job, or volunteer community work.
 Our alumni have used their academic projects at WISR to network with professionals and community groups, to create new programs and even new agencies, to carve out distinctive and well-recognized specializations and consulting practices, and to obtain professional positions that carry significant and meaningful responsibilities.
 In sum, our alumni have generally been very, very satisfied with how well they have been able to use the combination of their WISR learning and their WISR State licensed degree to accomplish their goals, and indeed, to do more than they even aimed to do when they first enrolled at WISR.
 The profiles of our alumni that can be found on our website and in our catalogue attest to these successes.

 For now, WISR continues to build on its 40 year-plus history of showing how learning can take center stage, and to show that many WISR students use relevant, high quality learning.
 Our students find that they can design and pursue learning activities, and earn a State licensed degree from WISR–in order to build bridges for themselves–-to pursue quite successfully the next significant life-endeavors and challenges they have chosen and planned for themselves.

-To learn more about WISR, we urge prospective students to explore our website, as well as our news/events/blogging site, Wisrville, and to read our online catalogue.
+To learn more about WISR, we urge prospective students to explore our website, and to read our online catalogue.
 In particular, prospective students should read the extensive and detailed information in the various subsections under the main heading, “Academics.”